AERONET-Project/AeroLinux22/README.md

 The recommended set up is a Raspberry Pi Zero W 1.7 running Rasbian OS.
 However, this software is lightweight and adaptable to other versions of Linux.
 A Debian version is strongly recommended.

+***NOTE: USB-SERIAL ADAPTER IS HARCODED TO REQUIRE FTDI, AVOID PROLIFIC BASED ADAPTERS AS THEY ARE A POINT OF MANY FAILURES

 Simply run the installation script and your system will be configured to run.